 Stormwater Tool-kit: A Community Guide to Construction Site Runoff Prevention

 Stormwater regulations are relevant before, during and after the construction process.
 This on-line toolkit includes the following sections: overview of the permit process for big-boxes, construction and post construction requirements, “how can I use this information‚ (pre-construction, during construction, post-construction),” and “what can I do if I find a violation?”

 Stormwater Managers Resource Center

-A project of the US Environmental Protection Agency, Office of Water, Office of Wastewater Management, this site offers a watershed protection library; stormwater slideshows, a ‘manual builder,’ an ‘ordinance selector,’ monitoring & assessment tools, program resources, examples of real-life stormwater manuals and assorted fact sheets.
+This site offers a watershed protection library; stormwater slideshows, a “manual builder” an “ordinance selector” monitoring & assessment tools, program resources, examples of real-life stormwater manuals and assorted fact sheets.
 The Stormwater Manager’s Resource Center is designed specifically for stormwater practitioners, local government officials and others that need technical assistance on stormwater management issues.

 With annotated list of Stormwater resources, including various other state’s Best Management Practices Manuals and Models.